londelec/leandcxmlman/source/sections/SystemMain.rst

 .. _docref-SYSLOGFILELogFlagsAttab:

 .. include-file:: sections/Include/table_flags.rstinc "" "System logfile flags" ":xmlref:`LogFlags`" "Logger flags"
-		Logfile will not be created, if the value is 0.
+		Logfile will not be created if the value is 0.

    * :attr:     Bit 0
      :val:      xxxx.xxx0